Mud Daubers in Iowa

 Mud Dauber Habitat

-Female mud daubers construct the unique cylindrical nests.
-Some nests often appear like an organ pipe.
-These short mud tubes are constructed side by side, and are most often located in shaded areas like porch ceilings, under eaves, or in sheds and barns.
+They live in nests constructed by the female population of the colony and build cylindrical nests that look much like organ pipes.
+Nests consist of short mud tubes constructed side by side and are most often located in shaded areas like porch ceilings, under eaves, or in sheds and barns.
 The female mud dauber collects spiders, paralyzes them with her sting, and then places them inside mud chambers within the nest.
 She deposits an egg on top of one of the spiders in the chamber before sealing it off.
 The larval wasp hatches and feeds on the spiders provided, molting several times before pupating and transforming into an adult wasp.
-If you notice what appears to be a mud dauber nest with holes on the outside, this often means that the mud daubers have vacated the nests.
-However, it’s still important to be cautious and avoid nests.
+When nests appear to have round holes on the outside, this is an indication the wasps have emerged and the nest is inactive.